 - Twenty percent of employees report that issues with personal finances have been a distraction at work.

-- Seventy percent of HR professionals indicated that personal financial challenges have a large or some impact on their employees’ performance, mostly citing stress and distractibility as the main factors
+- Seventy percent of HR professionals indicated that personal financial challenges have a large or some impact on their employees’ performance.

 UC Davis Financial Resources:

-UC provides free financial and retirement education to all employees.
+- UC provides free financial and retirement education to all employees.
 Fidelity Retirement Planner, Rand Erickson, is dedicated to UC Davis and is responsible for the financial and retirement education of staff and faculty.
-Rand provides classes that can help you get the most from your UC Retirement System including the 403(b), 457(b) and DCP Plans.
-He also provides classes on creating a budget and eliminating debt, investing basics, college savings, estate planning, and social security.
+Rand provides classes on your retirement accounts, creating a budget and eliminating debt, investing basics, college savings, estate planning, and social security.
 View a list of available classes here.
-To schedule a class or series of classes for your group, contact Rand at firstname.lastname@example.org.
+To schedule a class or series of classes for your group, contact Kim Becker at Kimberly.Becker@fmr.com.

 - Retirement Planning Classes: provided by UC Davis Staff Development and Professional Services.